-A year abroad can and should be a powerful event in your child’s life, one that will keep unfolding over a lifetime.
+A semester or a year abroad can and should be a powerful event in your child’s life, one that will keep unfolding over a lifetime.
 We at Tufts-Skidmore Spain are dedicated first and foremost to helping your son or daughter keep themselves safe and sane during their time abroad, to overseeing a top-notch academic experience at the Spanish university and at our program center, and to seeing that when they return home, they will be a little older and a lot wiser–not only about Spanish and international cultures, but about their own.
 We are here to help your student every step of the way, offering customized academic and extracurricular resources that far surpass our peer programs in Spain.
-Whether your child chooses to study and live in Madrid or in nearby Alcalá de Henares, you can rest assured that the Tufts-Skidmore staff will help her/him build the richest and most robust experience possible.
+You can rest assured that the Tufts-Skidmore Spain staff will help her/him build the richest and most robust experience possible.
 You can help us by instilling in your son or daughter a sense of confidence and excitement about the possibility of a semester or year abroad.

 Below are some of the common questions and concerns that parents whose children are thinking about an international exchange program have for us.
 If you don’t see your question below feel free to ask using the “Ask a Question” link below or email us at email@example.com.
 We would love to hear from you!

 Use the form below to search the FAQs